PostgreSQL Scales Further Than Most Think — Here is How to Push It

 - Only then consider Citus, sharding, or alternative databases.

 Most applications will never get past step 5.
-And that's fine — it means PostgreSQL is doing its job.
-The database that's boring and reliable is exactly the one you want running your production workload.
+And that is fine — it means PostgreSQL is doing its job.